How Green is your Business? We explore ideas for developing, promoting and complying with a green identity and some of the benefits that come with it.

 What is a ‘green’ business?

-A ‘green’ business demonstrates their credentials in a number of ways.
-How do you build a ‘green’ image?
+A ‘green’ business demonstrates their credentials in a number of ways but how do you build a ‘green’ image?
 If you want to build a community around your business, which goes beyond compliance and corporate marketing, then having an ethical basis to your work is an excellent start.
 Not only is this great for corporate social responsibility, but also builds team morale and credibility with your customers.

 How do I demonstrate being green?